Skip to Content

 Nomadic Boys watching the Northern lights in Iceland

-If the night sky is clear (always check the latest hourly weather forecast) and dark (so best in winter months October to March when the night sky is at its darkest), check the chances of seeing the Northern Lights on the Aurora Forecast website to help you plan ahead.
+If the night sky is clear (always check the latest hourly weather forecast) and dark (so best in winter months October to March when the night sky is at its darkest), check the chances of seeing the Northern Lights on the Aurora Forecast website to help you plan.
 Getting a good photograph of them is just as hard!
 If you want to keep the memory of them forever in your mind, we recommend researching high-quality cameras that have manual exposure and a fast lens.

 Pride and gay events in Iceland